Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 What I built

-A structured qualitative evidence database, retrieval workflow, recommendation matrix, and UNICEF-ready draft report.
+A structured qualitative evidence database, retrieval workflow, coded service-access entries, quote and excerpt tracker, theory-of-change evidence layer, recommendation matrix, action-planning material, and draft report support workflow.

 Named systems and workflow pieces